 Hence, through World Religion Day observances dedicated towards encouraging the leaders and followers of every religion to acknowledge the similarities in each of our sacred Faiths, a unified approach to the challenges that confront humanity can be agreed upon and then applied on an ever- expanding scale to permeate the very psyche of mankind, so that it can be made to see the whole earth as a single country and all humanity its citizenry.

-These observances clearly filled an important niche in Singapore’s multi-religious society for greater awareness of each others’ sacred Faiths and audiences of over 1000 packed the hall for every observance to hear the eminent religious personalities address common denominators from the perspective of their own religions.
+These observances clearly filled an important niche in Singapore’s multi-religious society for greater awareness of each others’ sacred Faiths and audiences of over 1,000 packed the hall for every observance to hear the eminent religious personalities address common denominators from the perspective of their own religions.
 The government too extended its vital support by the presence of Ministers and Ambassador-at-Large as guests of honour for each of these annually observed most popular publicly held inter-Faith events in our nation.

 Eminent national and international personalities also conveyed their felicitations for World Religion Day observances to its organisers.